cosmos/cosmos-sdk/UPGRADING.md

 ##### New Proposal.Proposer field

 The `Proposal` proto has been updated with proposer field.
-For proposal state migraton developers should ensure to call `v4.AddProposerAddressToProposal` in their upgrade handler.
+For proposal state migraton developers can call `v4.AddProposerAddressToProposal` in their upgrade handler to update all existing proposal and make them compatible.

 > This migration is optional, if chain wants to cancel previous proposals which are active (deposit or voting period) they can do this proposals state migration.